If you were wondering who is Martin Seligman, you will find the answer here.

-Martin Seligman is not called the “father of positive psychology” for no reason.
-To many, he is one of the leading researchers in the whole field of psychology.
+Martin Seligman is called the “father of positive psychology” is known as one of the leading researchers in the whole field of psychology.

-Born on August 12, 1942, in New York, Seligman is now a lead educator, researcher, and author of several bestselling books that make positive psychology accessible to everyone interested.
+Born August 12, 1942, in New York, educator, researcher, and author of several books, Martin Seligman helped make positive psychology accessible to everyone interested.

-He served as the director of the clinical training program of the University of Pennsylvania for 14 years.
-His work revolves around the topics of learned helplessness, positive psychology, depression, resilience, optimism, and pessimism.
+He served as the director of the clinical training program of the University of Pennsylvania for 14 years, where his work revolved around the topics of learned helplessness, positive psychology, depression, resilience, optimism, and pessimism.

 “The defining characteristic of pessimists is that they tend to believe that bad events will last a long time, will undermine everything they do, and are their own fault.
 The optimists, who are confronted with the same hard knocks of this world, think about misfortune in the opposite way.
 They tend to believe that defeat is just a temporary setback or a challenge, that its causes are just confined to this one case.”

-Today Seligman is the Zellerbach family professor of psychology and the director of the positive psychology center at the University of Pennsylvania.
+Two of Seligman’s most well-known positions are as the Zellerbach Family Professor of Psychology and the director and founder of the Positive Psychology Center at the University of Pennsylvania.

 Martin Seligman’s Writings

-He is the author of around 20 self-help books and more than 250 articles about the science of what makes life worth living.
+Martin Seligman wrote around 30 self-help books and over 350 articles about the science of what makes life worth living.

-After graduating in philosophy in 1964 at Princeton, Seligman he earned his Ph.D. in Psychology in 1967 at the University of Pennsylvania.
+After graduating with a degree in philosophy in 1964 at Princeton, Seligman earned his PhD in psychology in 1967 at the University of Pennsylvania.

-In 1998 he was declared the president of the American Psychological Association (APA).
+In 1998, he served as the president of the American Psychological Association.
 One of his primary activities was to encourage positive psychology as a field of scientific study.

 TED Talk on Positive Psychology